-With demand for domestic flights recovering quickly, Jetstar is bringing five of its wide-body Boeing 787-8 Dreamliners out of storage to use on domestic flights from June.
-Lucky Jetstar passengers on selected flights from Sydney and Melbourne to Cairns and the Gold Coast are set to get a nice upgrade over the usual Airbus A320 experience – in more ways than one.
+Ahead of international flights resuming, Jetstar has started bringing its wide-body Boeing 787-8 Dreamliners out of storage to use on domestic flights around Australia!
+Lucky Jetstar passengers on selected domestic flights to Sydney, Melbourne, Cairns and the Gold Coast are set to get a nice upgrade over the usual Airbus A320 experience – in more ways than one.

 Jetstar’s Dreamliners are normally used for long-haul international flights, so they’re configured with a 21-seat Business Class cabin at the front of the plane.
-But Jetstar won’t be selling Business class tickets on these domestic flights.
-Instead, the Business seats are available for anyone to select for as little as $18 extra (or even for free with a Max Bundle)!
+But Jetstar is not selling Business Class tickets on these domestic flights.
+Instead, the Business seats are available for anyone booked in Economy to select for as little as $32 extra (or even for free with a Max Bundle)!

-Which Jetstar flights will be operated by Boeing 787-8 Dreamliners?
+Which Jetstar flights are operated by Boeing 787-8 Dreamliners?